x-vin/covidcures/docs/src/allopathic.md

 The Method can be used in conjunction with treatments for multiple diseases, including heart disease, cancer, and now Covid-19.

 ### System:
-Allopathy, Biomedical engineering
+Allopathy, Biomedical engineering.

 ### Can be used alongside other allopathic treatments:
-Yes, and recommended to be sed with any treatment, to improve efficacy through better monitoring of response to therapy
+Yes, and recommended to be sed with any treatment, to improve efficacy through better monitoring of response to therapy.

 ### Status of authorisation:
 Patented diagnostic technology, efficacy established through clinical trials.